Tyler Catalano

-Tyler Catalano (born May 18, 2004) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 84 for David Catalano.
+Tyler Catalano (born May 18, 2004) is an American professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 84 for Allie Catalano.
 He is the older brother of Trevor Catalano and the younger brother of Tommy Catalano, who also compete in the Modified Tour.

 Catalano has previously competed in series such as the Race of Champions Four Cylinder Dash Series, the Race of Champions Asphalt Modified Tour, the Race of Champions Asphalt Sportsman Modified Series, and the World Series of Asphalt Stock Car Racing.

 In December 2023, it was revealed that Catalano would compete full-time in the NASCAR Whelen Modified Tour in 2024, driving alongside brothers Trevor and Tommy, thus becoming the second time where at least two members of the Catalano family have raced full-time in the series since 2019, where Tommy and Timmy competed full-time.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)